C0D3D3V/Moodle-Downloader/README.md

 - `maxdepth` : The depth how deep the crawler should maximal crawl (default = 9)
 - `loglevel` : Sets the level of logging (0 - less information / 5 - all information)
 - `externallinks` : If external links should get crawled
-- `crawlcoursesink` : Moodle Course Crawler startpoint (Default course/index.php = all Courses)
+- `crawlcourseslink` : Moodle Course Crawler startpoint (Default course/index.php = all Courses)
 - `colors` : If colors should be used (For Windows use Cmder to display colors correct. http://cmder.net/)

 All the files are stored in their respective directories inside the `root_dir` with the names as in moodle.

 The crawler finds only coourses in your course list.
 So make sure that you check your settings of your course list on `https://whateverYourMoodleAdress/my` , so that every of your courses gets displayed there.

 It is planed to build a script to login (and logout) from all courses on a moodle platform.
-For the moment there is a script called `moodleCourseCrawler.py` that uses the `crawlcoursesink` option.
+For the moment there is a script called `moodleCourseCrawler.py` that uses the `crawlcourseslink` option.
 This script only logs all courses on the platform.

 #### REQUIREMENTS